docker/docs/docker-hub/company-faqs.md

 ### What permission does the company owner have in the associated/nested organizations?

-Company owners can navigate to the **Organization** page to view all their nested organizations in a single location.
+Company owners can navigate to the **Organizations** page to view all their nested organizations in a single location.
 They can also view or edit organization members and change SSO and SCIM settings.
 Changes to company settings impact all users in each organization under the company.

 ### What features are supported at the company level?